cymen/react-floating-label-input/README.md

 [![npm badge][npm-badge-png]][package-url]

 This is a floating label component for React.
 It inherits the font-size from the parent so you can easily set the desired input font-size in your own CSS.
-It also accepts a shrink property which can be 1-99 inclusive.
-That is the percentage the label should be of the input font size.
-That means if you have a font size of 20px on the input, the default 70% will result in a 14px label size (20 * 0.7 = 14).

 # Examples